ClintOxx/Web-Dev/Flask/readme.md

 https://github.com/ClintOxx/Web-Dev/tree/master/Flask/Social%20Network

 Description:
 Originally a portion of this was made by following TeamTreehouse's Build a Social Network with Flask course, I ended up adding more to it.
-The frontend will be updated with Vue (in progress) and made to look better and more modern, thinking about if i want to include Vue-Bootstrap to give it the authentic twitter feel lol.
+The frontend will be updated with React (in progress) and made to look better and more modern, thinking about if i want to include React-Bootstrap to give it the authentic twitter feel lol.

 Features & Technologies